-Don E., who currently lives at The Hearth with his wife, was hesitant to think that he could build furniture the way he used to.
+Don E. was hesitant to think that he could build furniture the way he used to.
 But when Alyiah came up with this woodshop project for the Knights to complete, those apprehensions easily disappeared.
 As they worked alongside The Knights in this new challenge, Alyiah and The Hearth’s facilities team member, Stephan, helped the men realize they were certainly capable of completing such a project, and that their passions of the past could be their triumphs of today.

 “We first started with a set of children’s chairs,” Alyiah explains.
 With humble kindness and generosity, The Knights made children’s chairs with hopes to donate them to a local daycare or library for families and children to enjoy.